 As an athlete, my fitness goal is preparing for a competition.
 But when I am getting ready for a trip, my personal goal becomes my trips.

 The answer to work on a fitness goal for travel is to get ready for active travel: Incorporating a long hike or trek during my trips is a great goal and I follow a fitness preparation plan for hiking.

 It also keeps me motivated to be active before and during my vacation in pursuit of my fitness goal.
 It is a win-win.

 It doesn’t matter what exactly your personal goal may be, just use your vacation of a lifetime to drive your mind to a goal and work on a plan that motivates you.

-The idea of being physically and mentally prepared, combined with the excitement of exploring a different part of the world is a great feeling to push me outside my comfort zone, and I am here to motivate you to do the same, with these 12 tips on how to be in shape for your next vacation.
+The idea of being physically and mentally prepared, combined with the excitement of exploring a different part of the world is a great feeling to push me outside my comfort zone, and I am here to motivate you to do the same, with this Fitness to Travel Guide: 12 tips on how to be in shape for your next vacation.

 ✔︎ You may want to look good in that bikini during your vacation at the beach or on a cruise